oracle/rwloadsim/docs/OLTP.md

 You will be going to make many "runs"; each will store various files into two different directories:

  * A results directory that can be considered intermediate.
-The size required is typically under 100kB per run, so the total size will not grow rapidly.
+The size required is typically up to 300kB per run, so the total size will not grow rapidly.
  * A directory for various html files, images, awr reports, etc, which will be exposed via the http daemon mentioned above.
-The size required for each run is typically 1MB plus 1-2MB for each instance in your database under test; the total size can therefore be substantial.
+The size required for each run is typically 2MB plus 1-2MB for each instance in your database under test; the total size can therefore be substantial.

 ### Preparation